Who is the doula?

 “Whenever and however you give birth, your experience will impact your emotions, your mind, your body, and your spirit for the rest of your life.” – Ina May Gaskin

-A doula is a way of being, knowing how to listen, knowing how to stay close, knowing how to be silent and welcome any couple’s feeling, sometimes without words, every time with a new, different alchemy.
-She guides the mother and dad to get closer to and un reveil their inner selves and wishes, trying to strengthen their resources to become leaders of their own choices.
+For all these reasons, a doula is a way of being.
+She guides mother and dad to get closer to and un-reveil their inner selves and wishes, trying to strengthen their resources to become leaders of their own choices.

 “When we as a society begin to value mothers as the givers and supporters of life, then we will see social change in ways that matter.” – Ina May Gaskin